Darxo/Hardened/README.md

 ### Crowded

+*Forget everything you know about the Reforged Crowded Mechanic*
+- Any Melee Attack Skill that has a Range of at least 2 tiles may have to deal with the new **Crowded** mechanic:
+- Every adjacent ally (except the first two) causes -5% Hitchance with such a skill
+- Every adjacent enemy causes -10% Hitchance with such a skill
 - Enemies with higher Reach now also count for this effect
-- **Crowded** debuff for long distance melee attacks now also applies -5% chance to hit for every adjacent ally, ignoring the first two allies
-- As a consequence of the **Crowded** mechanic, 2-tile melee attacks lose the penalty to attack adjacent targets
+- As a consequence of the **Crowded** mechanic, 2-tile melee attacks lose the vanilla penalty to attack adjacent targets

 ### Crossbows & Firearms

 - Reloading any Crossbow or Firearm now applies the **Reload Disorientation**  until the start of your next turn
-  - **Reload Disorientation** grantsd 50% less Ranged Defense
+  - **Reload Disorientation** grants 50% less Ranged Defense
 - All Crossbows now have +10% chance to hit and +10% Armor Penetration
 - Reloading all Crossbows now costs 5 Action Points (up from 4)
 - Reloading all Firearms now costs 7 Action Points (down from 9)